 Focus employees cannot lend money, extend credit or provide margin as part of their relationship with a client (other than to relatives that may also be clients).
 Likewise, Focus cannot cause a client portfolio to provide a guarantee or a loan to any employees of the company.

-Focus provides discretionary portfolio management and investment counselling services to its clients in accordance with each client’s Investment Policy.
-Focus may implement a particular client’s Investment Policy by investing the client’s assets in one or more of the FAM Balanced Fund, the FAM Registered Balanced Fund, the FAM Special Situations Fund, or the FAM Enhanced Income Fund, collectively referred to as the Focus Asset Management Pooled Funds (the “Pooled Funds”).
+Focus provides discretionary portfolio management and investment counseling services to its clients in accordance with each client’s Investment Policy.
+Focus may implement a particular client’s Investment Policy by investing the client’s assets in one or more of the FAM Balanced Fund, FAM Registered Balanced Fund, FAM Enhanced Income Fund, Focus Dividend Equity Fund, Focus Core Equity Fund, Focus Fixed Income Fund, Focus Credit Opportunities Fund, Focus Infrastructure & Real Assets Fund Limited Partnership or Focus Private Debt Fund Limited Partnership, collectively referred to as the Focus Asset Management Pooled Funds (the “Pooled Funds”).
 Focus is the investment manager for the Pooled Funds.

 “Related” may be said to involve positions permitting, through ownership or otherwise, a controlling influence, and would include all companies under a common controlling influence.
 “Connected” may be said to involve a state of indebtedness to, or other relationship with, the registrant or those “related” to the registrant that, in connection with a distribution of securities, would be material to a purchaser of the securities.
 Currently, the only related and connected issuers of Focus are the Pooled Funds, all of which are open-ended investment trusts established under the laws of Ontario whose securities are offered by way of private placement in Canada and for which Focus is the manager, sole distributor and may be said to be the promoter.